 To develop the skills necessary to produce arrangements for large ensembles.
 These principles of arranging will be applied to various combinations of instruments including but not limited to 5 saxophones, 5 trumpets, 4 trombones, guitar, piano, bass, drums, and voice.

 JMU421H1 - Advanced Jazz Arranging & Orchestration II

 Continuation of JMU420H1.
 Prerequisite: JMU420H1

 JMU485Y1 - Jazz Applied Music & Recital

-weekly (to a total of 24 lessons) and recital.
+Individual instruction on major instrument or voice.
+One hour weekly (to a total of 24 lessons) and recital.

 in Performance program.